 It's more difficult to do this when the stores are crowded, so pick days and times of day when you're less likely to be tripping over other shoppers' carts.
 Also, if you wear your fitness tracking device on your wrist, you'll need to push your cart with only one hand in order for the steps to register.

 If you have young children, set aside a little time to actively play with them for at least a few minutes every day.
 Put some music on and get everyone up and dancing, lifting your legs up high and swinging or pumping your arms.
 You'd be surprised at how much fun you can have while getting your steps in.

 No kids?
 No excuse!
 Crank it up and get moving to your favorite music video.
 You don't need to tune in to an actual exercise program in order to groove to the tube - pick some lively music to jive to and just get up and do it!

 While watching TV, get up and move during the commercials.
 When you get up to go to the bathroom or get a drink, take a couple of extra trips down the hall and around the living room before sitting back down.
 If you don't need to get up for any other reason, get up anyway.
 Step in place or around the room for the duration of the advertisements, then plop down and get comfy again when your favorite show comes back on.

 I use that trick often but do it in the reverse when watching "Dancing With the Stars" - I'll get up and move while the performers are dancing.
 I find it motivating to see some of the older people out there dancing and figure if they can do that, I can at least march in place.

 Don't check the mail from your car when you come home, but park your car, then walk to the mailbox.
-If you're home when the mail comes, walk down to get it, then make an extra trip up and down the driveway or walk to the end of the block and back.
+If you're home when the mail comes, walk down to get it, then make an extra trip or two up and down the driveway or walk to the end of the block and back.

 Something for everyone